SilkRose/Pony/stories/love-life-and-lamination/love-life-and-lamination.md

 # Love, Life, and Lamination

-Rainbow and I stand in front of our lamination machine.
+Rainbow Dash walks up next to me and looks down at the lamination machine.

-Rainbow asks, "What are you laminating, Twilight?"
+She asks, "What are you laminating, Twilight?"

 I answer, "Our marriage certificate."